 South Shore Health showcases how a comprehensive technology and services strategy can swiftly turn revenue challenges and operational inefficiencies into tangible results – for example, they were able to reduce their outlier Length of Stay (LOS) cases by 17% .
-The largest independent health system in Southeastern Massachusetts, they have been an XSOLIS customer using the CORTEX platform since July 2021 .
+The largest independent health system in Southeastern Massachusetts, they have been an Xsolis customer using the Dragonfly platform, formerly known as CORTEX, since July 2021 .

 Gina Mood, Inpatient Case Manager; Nicole Farrag, Manager of Utilization Review; and Elizabeth Fraser, Manager of Case Management, explain more.

 It’s all about the data … and EMR data is now more actionable

 While acknowledging that electronic medical records (EMRs) were designed with a very specific purpose in mind (billing) and that they have since grown to do many things, its jack-of-all-trades approach wasn’t offering the specialization needed to do their jobs most efficiently.
 “No longer are we just getting reports out of our EMR , and then there’s nothing actionable to it,” said Nicole. “(The EMR) wasn’t helping us clinically drive down length of stay, make sure level of care was appropriate, or see a denial before it hits.
 Xsolis has helped us greatly to develop goals and metrics that we want to reach, in addition to providing actionable tasks to help us get there.”

 Dragonfly’s integration with their EMR allows South Shore teams to easily view both systems, said Nicole “… but more importantly when you’re in Dragonfly … it gives a bird’s eye view of ‘where is this patient’?” without having to click back and forth.

 Data insights have driven cross-departmental collaboration and reduced length of stay